lechatquidanse/bicing-api/README.md

 ### Build

 Environment 'build' is triggered when a 'release/*' branch is pushed to the repository.
-It will then install project, launch qa tools and then build and push a docker image on a registry if no error occured.
+It will then install project, launch qa tools and then build and push a docker image on a registry if no error occurred.

 ### Production